Allianz - Travel

 • Bring all your precious documents to the Marriage Office of the city where you'd like to get married.
 There you must make a "Declaration of Intention to Marry" before the registrar.

-• Congratulazioni agli sposi!
-(Congratulations to the bride and groom!)
+• Auguri agli sposi!
+(Congratulations to the newlyweds!)

 Travel insurance for Italy is a must.
 You’ll need trip cancellation/interruption benefits, because your destination wedding travel won’t be cheap!
-You’ll also need emergency medical/emergency medical transportation benefits, as private hospitals require you to pay for all services up front and evacuations can be really expensive.11 We recommend the OneTrip Prime Plan, which gives you peace of mind for your long-awaited Italian wedding trip.
+You’ll also need emergency medical/emergency medical transportation benefits, as private hospitals require you to pay for all services up front and evacuations can be really expensive.12 We recommend the OneTrip Prime plan, which gives you peace of mind for your long-awaited Italian wedding trip.

 Whether you plan to get married overseas or in the U.S., don't forget to protect yourself and your soon-to-be spouse with travel insurance.
 We’ll help make sure your married life gets off to a great start, even if you run into a few travel hiccups on the way.